 Your Certificate of Completion for the course is good indefinitely.

 You cannot share your Moodle ID account information with other people.
 Each person will have their own Moodle ID.
-Each participant must pay for and complete both Segment One and Segment Two course prior to receiving their Operating Supervisor Certificate of Completion.
+Each participant must pay for and complete the 100% online course prior to receiving their Operating Supervisor Certificate of Completion.

 No, we do not offer the Acidified Foods Manufacturing School in Spanish.
 But you can look at GMA’s national Better Process Control School course listing here for offerings in Spanish and other languages.